odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 :menuselection:`Settings --> Companies --> Update Info`, and fill in the :guilabel:`VAT` field.
 Then, enter a national registration number for every staff member who operates the POS system.
 To do so, go to the :guilabel:`Employees` app and open an employee form.
-There, go to :menuselection:`HR settings tab --> Attendance`, and fill in the :guilabel:`INSZ or BIS number` field.
+There, go to :menuselection:`HR settings tab --> Attendance/Point of Sale`, and fill in the :guilabel:`INSZ or BIS number` field.

 .. image:: belgium/bis-number.png
    :align: center